-Refer to Note 16 of the Balancing Pool's audited financial statements for the year ended December 31, 2021 for a description of subsequent events.
+Refer to Note 16 and Note 17 of the Balancing Pool's audited financial statements for the year ended December 31, 2022 for a description of related party transactions.

 Accounting Policy Changes

 The Balancing Pool prepares its financial statements in accordance with IFRS as issued by the International Accounting Standards Board ("IASB").